 Anaphylaxis or anaphylactic shock

 Although you should make sure your dog has a clear airway, do not put your hand in the mouth of a conscious dog.
-Cover open wounds with whatever clean material is available.
+Cover open wounds with whatever clean material are available.
 Move your dog with care, supporting its body as much as possible, and using a blanket or other makeshift stretcher if at all possible.
-Immediately take your dog to a veterinary hospital.
+Immediately bring your dog to our emergency vet.

 Bites and fight wounds

 These are particularly serious and require immediate veterinary intervention if:

 - A lot of blood has been lost or if bleeding is persistent and direct pressure fails to stop it.

 - Wounds involve the head, especially the eyes, ears, nose or throat.

 - There are penetrating Injuries in the region of the chest, abdomen, or groin.

 It can sometimes be difficult for pet owners to know when bleeding requires an emergency vet and when it can be treated at home.
 As a general rule of thumb, blood pumping out in spurts or dripping so fast that it makes a pool on the floor or soaks through a bandage within a few minutes is cause for alarm.
 Ears, feet, toenails, the tongue and the nose can bleed severely and may need veterinary attention to stop the loss of blood as quickly as possible.
 Whenever possible, you should attempt to control bleeding by covering the wound with a clean absorbent compress and applying direct pressure.
 However, consult your veterinarian for specific first aid instructions on controlling bleeding on the way to the vet.

 Bloating, Gastric Dilatation and Volvulus